APSAGradHack/crunch/README.md

 Further in practice, we often face frustrations like:

--   "What question was `CC_321AH_vt` again?""
+-   "What question was `CC_321AH_vt`?"
 -   Do I put my figures in PDF?
 PNG?
 Document in PDF?
 Word?
 PPT?
--   What if a colleague has follow-up questions?
+-   What if a colleague has follow-up data analyses?
 -   After all this manipulation, how can I keep attributes like labels, question wordings, and display formats as shown?

 Crunch is a online-based tool recently built to facilitate such collaboration.